ChristophSheep/christophreif.github.io/cel.md

 So the output at time t can be the input of a cell at t+1.
 Cells lives in time.

 There are a huge amount of cells that are connected together.

+Cells are like nerve cells[^3] who produce an output signal from incoming signals from other cells.

+## Simulate

+Currently you can simulate this with i/o channels[^2] and green threads.

 ## Example